RodrigoAranda00/doneish/README.md

-# TaskOrganizer
+# Done-ish

 A minimalist to-do / lists / notes app for Android, built with Expo and React Native.
-TaskOrganizer strips away the noise and mental load that comes with complicated productivity apps — no accounts, no cloud sync, no clutter — with a specific focus on being usable by people with ADHD.
+Done-ish was made for personal use, with the specific focus on being ADHD-friendly.
+It is purposely designed to have lower mental load than most complicated productivity apps, thus it uses no accounts, cloud sync, or unnecessary features.
+It uses high-contrast, minimalist UI inspired by apps like Notion and Todoist.

-This is a personal portfolio project, built incrementally, feature by feature.
+This is a portfolio project, built incrementally, feature by feature.
+It still isn't 100% finished, but completely functional.

 ## Features